atlaschiew/my-geth-summary/DataStructureBidirectionalLinkedList.md

 1) `db state.Database`.
 Formal blockchain uses new stateDb with `stateCache state.Database` as db, which `stateCache state.Database` is actually a `cachingDB` instance that created through `state.NewDatabaseWithConfig(...)`
 2) `trie state.Trie`. is created through cachingDB.OpenTrie(rootHash, cachingDB.db), it is trie with cache feature.
+3) both point number 1 and 2 are capable of cache feature.

+long story short, let's dig deep into how trie's cached node is being created and used?